 With tremendous scientific and technological advancements, our understanding of cancer expands by the day, bringing with it an ever-increasing number of potential options to treat cancer patients.
 Determining which treatment regimens to use in each individual patient for the best possible outcomes has become more complex and requires us to accelerate our evolution of knowledge and understanding.

 Cross-discipline collaboration among the world’s cancer experts is critical in reaching our goals of conquering cancer and improving patients’ lives.
-This information sharing is a cornerstone of Tucson Symposium, sponsored by Ventana Medical Systems, Inc., a member of the Roche Group.
+This information sharing is a cornerstone of Tucson Symposium, sponsored by Roche Tissue Diagnostics (RTD).
 The meeting annually draws more than 500 pathologists, oncologists, scientific researchers and healthcare leaders from around the globe to present the latest scientific data, explore cutting-edge scientific concepts and hypotheses and discuss breakthroughs in cancer research, diagnosis and treatment.